-While the presence (or absence) of rated debt for a firm provides an indication of the extent to which the firm has access to relatively low cost borrowing and so suggests a relatively large (or small) debt capacity, the use of the actual presence or absence of a bond rating as a measure of debt capacity is problematic.
-We are particularly worried about firms without bond ratings that have chosen to rely on equity financing (perhaps for reasons outside of the pecking order) despite having the capacity to issue rated debt.
+While the presence (or absence) of rated debt provides an indication of the extent to which a firm has access to relatively low cost borrowing and so suggests a relatively large (or small) debt capacity, the use of the actual presence or absence of a bond rating as a measure of debt capacity is problematic.
+We are particularly worried about firms without bond ratings that have chosen to rely on equity financing for reasons outside of the pecking order despite having the capacity to issue rated debt.
 To identify such firms as being constrained by concerns over debt capacity is a mistake, and would bias our results in favor of the pecking order.
-To address these concerns we use a predictive model of whether a firm has rated debt outstanding as the primary indication of the extent of a given firm's debt capacity.
+To minimize these concerns we use a predictive model of whether a firm has a bond rating in a given year as the primary indication of the extent of a given firm's debt capacity.

-A final complication is that dynamic versions of the pecking order suggest that it is the distance a firm is from its debt capacity that is of interest.
-This distance is difficult to measure, and the likelihood of having rated debt is a noisy proxy of this quantity.
+A final complication is that it is the distance a firm is from its debt capacity that is of interest.
+This distance is difficult to measure and the likelihood of having rated debt is a relatively noisy proxy of this quantity.
 However, to the extent that our proxy misclassifies firms with a large debt capacity but high current leverage as being unconstrained by concerns over debt capacity or firms with small debt capacity but little or no leverage as being constrained, its use will generate a bias against the predicted outcomes.
-Section 5 presents empirical results that further support the use of the likelihood of having a bond rating as a measure of debt capacity.